Epifania Maglienti's Ancestors

 On March 25, 1629, a notarial marriage contract was filed by Sciacca notary Giuseppe Cattano for Giuseppe to marry Epifania Sanfilippo.
 She was baptized as an infant, as Fania Crisenza, after her paternal grandmother, on June 22, 1614, in the St. Michele parish of Sciacca, the daughter of Margarita Giaccone and her husband Calogero Sanfilippo.
 (Mouse over and click on her Latin baptism record upper right to enlarge in a new window or tab.)
 Almost a month after the marriage contract was filed, church banns were read on April 15th, 16th and 17th for Giuseppe and 14 year-old Epifania to marry.
 Six days later, on April 23, 1629, they were married at St. Michele’s church in Sciacca.
 (Mouse over and click on their Latin church marriage record upper left to enlarge in a new window or tab.)

-Six St. Michele baptism records have been found for the children of Joseph & Epifania Ragusa as follows — Francesca Caterina, named after her paternal grandmother, was born and baptized on March 29, 1631; Francesco Geronimo, named after her paternal grandfather, was born and baptized on July 21, 1632; ancestor Margarita; Francesca Antonia was born and baptized on March 29, 1640; Maria Dominica was born on August 31, 1641, and was baptized the next day; and Geronimo Francesco, who was named after his paternal grandmother, was born on February 26, 1644, and baptized the next day.
+Six St. Michele baptism records have been found for the children of Joseph & Epifania Ragusa as follows — Francesca Caterina, named after her paternal grandmother, was born and baptized on March 29, 1631, but died 8 days later on April 6, 1631; Francesco Geronimo, named after his paternal grandfather, was born and baptized on July 21, 1632, sadly died at 23 months old and was buried on July 5, 1634; ancestor Margarita; Francesca Antonia was born and baptized on March 29, 1640; Maria Dominica was born on August 31, 1641, and was baptized the next day; and Geronimo Francesco, who was named after his paternal grandmother, was born on February 26, 1644, and baptized the next day.

 One year and two months after their last child was born, Giuseppe died and was buried in the St. Michele cemetery on May 1, 1645.
 (Mouse over and click on his Latin burial record lower left to enlarge in a new window or tab.)
 His very brief St. Michele burial record lists him as Joseph Ragusa, 40 years old, which calculates his birth to about 1605.
 It should be remembered that death record ages are usually just an estimate and should not be relied on.
 Epifania was left with very young children, but she did not remarry, and lived another 22 and a half years.
 She died and was buried on November 10, 1667, in the St. Dominico the Confessor cemetery in Sciacca.
 (Mouse over and click on her Latin church burial record image lower right to enlarge in a new window or tab.)
 Her St. Michele’s burial record lists her as Epiphania wife of Joseph Ragusa about 50 years old, which is close to her actual age of 53.
 Unfortunately, at this time, nothing else is known about them.